fuzzylabs/MindGPT/README.md

 ## Streamlit Application

-To deploy streamlit application on AKS, we first build a Docker image for streamlit application and push the image to ACR.
+To deploy the Streamlit application on AKS, we first need to build a Docker image and then push it to ACR.

 > Note: Run the following command from the root of the project.